biopython/biopython.github.io/wiki/Building_a_release.md

 The instructions proper
 -----------------------

-These instructions are for a Unix machine, with a Windows machine also needed to test and prepare the Windows installers.
+These instructions are for a Unix/Liunux machine.

 1. make sure I have the latest code: